OHSU offers a variety of radiation oncology training programs. Learn more below.

 This fellowship trains physicians in clinical informatics, prepares them to achieve board certification in the clinical informatics subspecialty and follows the Accreditation Council for Graduate Medical Education (ACGME) guidelines.
 Fellows divide their time between informatics project work and didactic courses and earn a graduate certificate in biomedical informatics and clinical practice in their primary specialty.

-Medical health physicists are typically concerned with limiting the radiation doses to medical workers, patients, and the general population.
-They ensure the hospital is compliant with federal, state, and hospital regulations.
-OHSU's Department of Radiation Medicine/Division of Medical Physics and Oregon State University Department of Nuclear Engineering and Radiation Health Physics, will jointly administer the Oregon Medical Physics (OMP) program.
-Initially, degrees in medical health physics and therapeutic medical physics tracks will be offered.
-The OMP may eventually offer diagnostic and nuclear medicine medical physics tracks.
+Medical physicists focus on limiting radiation doses to medical workers, patients, and the general population while adhering to federal, state, and hospital regulations.
+OHSU's Department of Radiation Medicine/Division of Medical Physics and Oregon State University Department of Nuclear Engineering and Radiation Health Physics, jointly administer the Oregon Medical Physics (OMP) program.

-Provides funding for research career development of the next generation of academic radiation oncology investigators, consistent with the discovery missions of OHSU and made possible by the generous philanthropic support of Deanne and Dick Rubinstein.
+Provides funding for research career development of the next generation of academic radiation oncology investigators.
+This program is made possible by the generous philanthropic support of Deanne and Dick Rubinstein.